 Therapists are encouraged to keep their focus on how the client is behaving as well as on what they are saying.
 They should be supportive of whatever experience presents itself, and should convey both curiosity and acceptance of the client’s experience.

 Once you’ve noticed and drawn attention to the physical aspects of your client’s experience, you are encouraged to allow that experience to unfold.
 The client is able to bypass typical defenses and explore in more detail the attitudes and emotions that are referenced by the behaviors that they are displaying.
 According to Kurtz, the client’s beliefs – the true heart of the matter that they are experiencing – may not even be conscious.
 It may never have been verbalized, and yet, when brought to the surface by Hakomi therapy techniques, many clients express shock that the beliefs are there – but they recognize them.

 Kurtz refers to Hakomi therapy as “assisted self-discovery”.
 Hakomi therapy uses an approach called state-specific processing.
 The three core states of mindfulness, string emotions and childlike consciousness.
 The conclusion of Hakomi therapy is referred to by practitioners as transformation.
 In a transformative state, clients become aware that new ways of experiencing things exist, and that they can change their behaviors.
 Clients then develop behaviors that encourage positive experiences.

 We encourage the therapeutic community to learn the basic elements of Hakomi therapy, and implement them into your current methodologies during client sessions.
 And of course, should you have any questions about how we implement this therapy into our own sessions, we encourage you to contact us directly.
-A New Outlook Counseling Services provides four offices across the front range of Colorado.
+A New Outlook Counseling Services provides therapy in Colorado.